yaqwsx/KiKit/doc/panelizeCli.md

 - `millradius` - simulate the milling operation (add fillets to the internal corners).
 Specify mill radius (usually 1 mm).
 0 radius disables the functionality.
+- `reconstructarcs` - the panelization process works on top of a polygonal representation of the board.
+This options allows to reconstruct the arcs in the design before saving the panel.
 - `script` - a path to custom Python file.
 The file should contain a function `kikitPostprocess(panel, args)` that receives the prepared panel as the `kikit.panelize.Panel` object and the user-supplied arguments as a string -